andydevs/blog/_drafts/how-to-do-shadows-correctly.markdown

 ![Alpha Chad Opacity Shadow](/assets/images/how-to-do-shadows-correctly/alpha-chad-opacity-shadow.png)

+Surprisingly, I didn't think to do that.
+Maybe because it was too simple.
+In my mind, there needed to be a smart and fresh, but still simple solution, because shadows are so complex and intricate.
+And then the answer is to lower the opacity.
+So simple and plain you don't even consider it.

 So yeah... that's how you do shadows correctly.

 I made a [Code Pen](https://codepen.io/andydevs/pen/gOMgYeX?editors=1100)...
 In case you needed to see it for yourself or something.
-I would say it's self explanitory but you know...
-I would need a code pen.